matblg/blackjack/README.md

 Designed with the goal to train standard strategy and card counting.

+Might run some Monte Carlo on it in the future.
 ## Rules

 - The goal is to have a hand value closer to 21 than the dealer without going over.